punktDe/elastic-sync/Readme.md

 How the package works:

 1. It gathers the Elasticsearch sync configuration from the remote server
-2. Establishs a ssh tunnel to the remote server and syncs the index mapping and data through it
+2. Establishs a ssh tunnel to the remote server and syncs the index mapping, data and aliases through it

 ## Installation